Introduction

 Multiple relays

-To manage and monitor multiple relays Cumulocity IoT offers the Relay array control widget.
+To manage and monitor multiple relays Cumulocity offers the Relay array control widget.

 Multiple relays state